 The Arrochar area (including Succoth) and Callander are where we are directing the greatest amount of new development over the next 20 years, and are where we expect to see the most change.
 There is good potential within these areas for new homes, a range of businesses and investment in the supporting services and infrastructure.

-We are directing most new development to our Towns and Villages By focusing on these two locations in particular, we have the greatest potential for a sustainable pattern of development, where people can live, work and find everything they need close by.
-Visitors can also find a range of accommodation and facilities
+By focusing on these two locations in particular, we have the greatest potential for a sustainable pattern of development, where people can live, work and find everything they need close by.
+Visitors can also find a range of accommodation and facilities.